softwarevamp/Crontab/README.md

 	$crontab->removeJob($theJobYouWantToDelete);

-When you create a Crontab, it will automatically parse your current crontab file and add all present job into you new object.
+When you create a Crontab, it will automatically parse your current crontab file and add all present job into your new object.

 Resources
 ---------